 Physicochemical properties analysis were involved swelling (SWC), water retention (WRC) and oil retention capacity (ORC).
 SWC analysis performed by measuring by the bed volume technique after the seaweed sample was being equilibrated in excess solvent [11].
-200 mg of sample was weighed and 20 ml of distilled water was added in.
-Then, the mixture was mixed vigorously and allows the mixture to settle for 24 hr.
+About 200 mg of sample was weighed and added into 20 ml of distilled water.
+Then, the mixture was mixed vigorously and allowed to settle for 24 hr.
 The SWC was occupied with the sample volume (ml) was expressed as ml/g of dry weight.